hexdhog/hexdhog.github.io/content/posts/bare-blinky.md

 According to the memory map diagram, the GPIO port D registers are located between addresses `0x40011400` and `0x40011800`, and, though not specified, the system tick timer's registers are located in the Core Private Peripherals section (`0xe000000` to `0xe0100000`).

----
 ## System clock setup

 Before setting anything else up we should initialize the system clock.
 After reset, the CH32V003 uses the HSI (High Speed Internal) oscillator at 24MHz as a clock source.
 The [PLL (Phase Locked Loop)](https://en.wikipedia.org/wiki/Phase-locked_loop), used to multiply the input clock source, is disabled.
-An HSE (High Speed Extenal) oscillator 4-25MHz can also be used as a clock source which is disabled after reset; up to de user to set it up on every startup.
+An `HSE` (High Speed Extenal) oscillator 4-25MHz can also be used as a clock source which is disabled after reset; up to de user to set it up on every startup.

 The following block diagram shows the system clock tree:

 ![CH32V003 clock tree block diagram](/img/ch32v003-clock-tree.png)

 A few important notes about the clock tree that we should care about:
-- HSE and HSI can multiplied by 2 through a PLL, so SYSCLK output is multiplexed between HSI, HSE, HSI\*2 and HSE\*2
+- `HSE` and `HSI` can multiplied by 2 through a `PLL`, so `SYSCLK` output is multiplexed between `HSI`, `HSE`, `HSI*2` and `HSE*2`
-- HCLK is prescaled (divisible by: 1, 2, ..., 256) from SYSCLK
+- `HCLK` is prescaled (divisible by: 1, 2, ..., 256) from `SYSCLK`
-- HCLK is used for HB peripherals (GPIO)
+- `HCLK` is used for HB peripherals (GPIO)
-- HCLK is used for Core System Timer and can be divided by 8 (useful for longer timer delays)
+- `HCLK` is used for Core System Timer and can be divided by 8 (useful for longer timer delays)

-Because HCLK depends on SYSCLK, let's configure SYSCLK first.
+Because `HCLK` depends on `SYSCLK`, let's configure `SYSCLK` first.
 We'll configure it at 48MHz; the maximum supported frequency.
-Because we don't have an external crystal (HSE), we'll use the internal oscillator (HSI) which runs at 24MHz and feed it to the PLL to multiply it by 2 (24MHz * 2 = 48MHz).
-So first of all, we have to enable both HSI and PLL and configure HSI as PLL source.
-Then, because we'll need to kwow when PLL is ready before we can actually select it as a clock source, we should clear RCC interrupt flags.
-These flags indicate the state of different clock devices and are used to detect when different events happen, and PLL being ready is one of them.
-Because these flags don't auto-reset we have to reset them so that we can detect when PLL is ready.
-The next obvious step to finish SYSCLK configuration would be to select HSI+PLL (HSI*2) by selecting PLL as clock source, but before we do that we should configure everything that depends on SYSCLK so that when we do enable it everything else is setup and ready to go.
-For our use case there are two things to configure: HCLK prescaler configuration (we want to turn it off so that HCLK = SYSCLK = 48MHz) and flash with a 1 cycle latency (this is recommended in the reference manual when 24MHz <= SYSCLK <= 48MHz).
-The last thing to do is to wait for the PLL to be ready, select it as SYSCLK source and wait until it is actually used as SYSCLK before executing the rest of the program.
+Because we don't have an external crystal (HSE), we'll use the internal oscillator (`HSI`) which runs at 24MHz and feed it to the `PLL` to multiply it by 2 (24MHz * 2 = 48MHz).
+So first of all, we have to enable both `HSI` and `PLL` and configure `HSI` as `PLL` source.
+Then, because we'll need to kwow when `PLL` is ready before we can actually select it as a clock source, we should clear RCC interrupt flags.
+These flags indicate the state of different clock devices and are used to detect when different events happen, and `PLL` being ready is one of them.
+Because these flags don't auto-reset we have to reset them so that we can detect when `PLL` is ready.
+The next obvious step to finish `SYSCLK` configuration would be to select `HSI`+`PLL` (`HSI*2`) by selecting `PLL` as clock source, but before we do that we should configure everything that depends on `SYSCLK` so that when we do enable it everything else is setup and ready to go.
+For our use case there are two things to configure: `HCLK` prescaler configuration (we want to turn it off so that `HCLK` = `SYSCLK` = 48MHz) and flash with a 1 cycle latency (this is recommended in the reference manual when 24MHz <= `SYSCLK` <= 48MHz).
+The last thing to do is to wait for the `PLL` to be ready, select it as `SYSCLK` source and wait until it is actually used as `SYSCLK` before executing the rest of the program.

 Because some of the steps detailed above can be perfomed at the same time we can optimise the list of steps to look like this: